bjameshunter/k8s-manifest-patterns/README.md

 ## Argo

 - Envs handled w/ combo of branches and customize overlays
+- SyncPolicy and SyncOptions seems cool
+  - create namesapce
+  - self healing and pruning can be set, default is 3 minutes
+  - webhook option between git repo and ArgoCD

 Handles plain YAML, Helm Charts, and Kustomize
 Seems like image updates still happen via CI/CD, but Argo sucks them in